 According to Slack's research, when given the option, employees submit over 70% of their requests through Slack.
 This proves that people prefer support systems that fit within their everyday IT operations.

-Slack-native service desks leverage chatbots, AI agents, and conversational AI to deliver real-time help.
+Slack-native service desks use AI agents and conversational AI to deliver real-time help.
 They preserve context across threads, messages, and customer interactions, which traditional tools lose when switching between portals.

 AI in Slack feels natural.
 Employees describe their issues, and AI-powered systems act as intelligent copilots, asking clarifying questions and recommending FAQs or documentation.